Frank Lawton (vaudevillian)

-Frank Lawton (? – 1914) was an American vaudevillian entertainer whose popularity extended far beyond his country's borders.
+Frank Lawton (died 1914) was an American vaudevillian entertainer whose popularity extended far beyond his country's borders.

 Early life

 Like so many 19th- and early 20th-century actors who made their living traveling from town to town often under assumed stage names, Frank Lawton's past is difficult to trace.
-What evidence does exist tells us he was an American born in the late 1850s probably at Hartford, Connecticut.
+What evidence does exist indicates he was an American born in the late 1850s, probably at Hartford, Connecticut.
 Some sources state his birth name was Frank Mokeley, a claim that seems to date back to a 1933 New York Times article about his son, film actor Frank Lawton.
 This may be true, though it has proven difficult to locate any public record or contemporary newspaper article that supports this assertion.
-In later editions of "Whose Who in the Theatre" his full name is listed as Frank Mokeley Lawton.
+In later editions of Who's Who in the Theatre, his full name is listed as Frank Mokeley Lawton.